algorandfoundation/algokit-cli/CONTRIBUTING.md

      2. Hit Shift+F9 (or whatever you have debug mapped to) and it should start running with breakpoint debugging
    - Other
      1. Open the repository root in your text editor of choice
-     2. In a terminal run `poetry shell`
+     2. In a terminal run `uv run python` or activate the venv with `source .venv/bin/activate`
      3. Run `./debug.py` through your debugger of choice
    - In each of the above cases, an `args.in` file will be created in the source root.
      Each line will be executed in order, with the arguments passed to the cli.